akeneo/pim-api-docs/content/concepts/asset-manager.md

 As you can see above, you can use multiple conditions to make your selection.
 Those conditions are cumulated.
 In the example, we select the products that are **both** enabled and in the `men` category.
 :::

-Here is the list of the fields you can use to select your products:
+Here is the defined list of the fields you can use to select your products (we can't guarantee other custom filters will work):
 - among the product properties:
   + the [product family](#selection-via-product-family),
   + the [product categories](#selection-via-product-categories),